Investing 101: A Beginner's Guide to Building Wealth

 |---|---|---|---|---|

-| 20-30 | 90% | 10% | 0% | Maximum growth time |
+| 20-30 | 90% | 10% | 0% | Maximum growth time, can wait out crashes |

-| 30-40 | 80% | 15% | 5% | Still aggressive |
+| 30-40 | 80% | 15% | 5% | Still aggressive, building wealth |

 | 40-50 | 70% | 25% | 5% | Balanced approach |

-| 50-60 | 60% | 35% | 5% | Reducing risk |
+| 50-60 | 60% | 35% | 5% | Start reducing risk |

-| 60+ | 40-50% | 40-50% | 10% | Capital preservation |
+| 60+ | 40-50% | 40-50% | 10% | Protect what you've built |

 🚀 Your 5-Step Investing Launch Plan

-Step 1: Financial Foundation First
+Step 1: Get Your Foundation Right First

-Complete these BEFORE investing:
+Do these BEFORE you start investing:

 | Priority | Goal | Why |